Purchase Order Process: Challenges, Automation & Best Practices

 How to stay on top of your purchase order process

 Don’t want to get caught up in endless emails and tedious processing cycles?
-Your best bet is implementing an operations platform that supports your PO process.
+Your best bet is to implement an end-to-end purchasing tool that streamlines your PO workflow.

-Thanks to Cogsy’s robust functionality and ample automations, you can create purchase orders without any bottlenecks or never-ending email threads.
+Thanks to Cogsy’s robust functionality, Shopify merchants (like yourself) can create purchase orders without any bottlenecks or never-ending email threads.

 Increase ordering efficiency

 Cogsy’s ability to streamline your operations is pretty remarkable, really.
 For starters, Cogsy helps you ditch those static spreadsheets.
-Instead, Cogsy serves up proactive sales predictions that automatically forecast demand (and help you plan accordingly).
+Instead, Cogsy serves up growth plans that automatically forecast demand for the next 12-months (so you can stock up accordingly).

 Centralize document management

-Cogsy’s operations platform is a centralized location where you can store all your past, present, and future inventory data and PO documentation.
+Cogsy’s ctionable dashboard is a centralized location where you can store all your past, present, and future inventory data and PO documentation.
 That’s because Cogsy is a streamlined hub that offers easy access to all your purchasing documents.

 With Cogsy in your corner, gone are the days of endlessly searching for the file or form you need.
 Instead, everything is stored at your fingertips, ready for you to reference.